unikorn-cloud/identity/README.md

 By itself, the identity service doesn't offer much functionality beyond simple OIDC authentication flows.
 Other services are responsible for provisioning and managing actual resources.

-Because this is a multi-tenant system, we need a top level organization to be unique, this is achieved by having these all provisioned in the identity service's namespace.
-We do anticipate most users to expect they can provision any cluster name they wish, so these must be provisioned in an organization specific namespace.
-Likewise, multiple projects within the same organization may want resources that are named the same in different projects, for example to facilitate different environments, so these need a project specific namespace too.
+Because of historical reasons, organizations and projects create namespaces.
+This allowed projects and resources within them to accept any name the end user wished to use.
+Now we use random UUIDs to name resources and allow the actual human readable names to be mutable via a label.

 ![Resource](./docs/images/namespaces.png)

+There is still some utility to having the namespaces in place as we can use it as a selector when listing resources.

 The identity service manages all this for you automatically.
 Unique namespace names are automatically generated by the platform, and organization and project resources record this in their status for easy navigation.

-Other services, e.g. the core Kubernetes service can then consume the project namespace by having their custom resources residing in there, separating them from other projects and other organizations.
+Other services, e.g. the Kubernetes service can then consume the project namespace by having their custom resources residing in there, separating them from other projects and other organizations.

 ## Installation